Partners Pressing Forward

 An Appeal From the Board of Directors

-A remaining $250,000 bank note with Stephenson National Bank needs immediate attention.
+A remaining $198,000 debt needs immediate attention.
 To help retire this debt, the board of directors is appealing to alumni, pastors, campers, and friends who have been impacted by Northland over the decades.
 The current team has taken great care to meet all financial obligations and continues to responsibly operate Northland to provide future financial stability.
 But this one large need cannot be taken care of by daily operations, camp and retreat registration fees, or regular budgeted funds.

 The Unique Story